 The CEL will team up with SafeHaven Humane Society and Meals on Wheels for Craft N’ Care.
 Craft N’ Care service projects allow those with less ability and those with families to still be able to contribute to their community in a safe and fun environment.
 Once signed up, these individuals will make toys for dogs and cats in shelters, according to Mendoza.

-The MLK Day of Service is great for anyone who just wants to get involved, according to OSU alumni Jessie Li, who will be attending this year’s Day of Service and has been part of the event for the previous three years.
+The MLK Day of Service is great for anyone who just wants to get involved, according to OSU alumna Jessie Li, who will be attending this year’s Day of Service and has been part of the event for the previous three years.

 “I’m the kind of person who was very shy and introverted, and when I started participating in these events, it really helped me not only to meet like-minded people, it just felt like we were building a sense of community,” Li said.

-The goal for CEL is to make the MLK Jr. Day of Service all about building a sense of community for not only the students and volunteers but for those who will be representing the
+The goal for CEL is to make the MLK Jr. Day of Service all about building a sense of community for not only the students and volunteers but for those who will be representing the organizations as well.

 Li said the CEL makes efforts during the service to bring as many community partners back for lunch.
 This allows the opportunity for relationships to build and stay maintained even after the event.